LittleTealeaf/mlcube/README.md

 ## TODO

-- Add python tests in environment/py_tests/*.py
-- Add "Pattern" tracking in rust (storing list of prior states and checking them for re-occurances)
-- Add tests to action.rs
+- [ ] Add Move Deciphering to Cubes as a static method (index => string name)
+- [ ] Add "Cube IDs" to cubes, and then add a cube id parameter to the model